Have you ever spent a night in your city when ALL the lights were out? I have! Kind of eerie, isn't it?

 Old-fashioned, standard oil lamps are a tried-and-true option.
 (Learn the best way to fill and use an oil lamp - step-by-step and easy.)

-Goal Zero has a solar lantern (pictured above) that is eco-friendly with a dynamo crank to charge it as well as solar.
-Unlike other lanterns, the Lighthouse 400 will charge your cell phone, camera, gps, and other devices.
+Goal Zero has several solar lights that are eco-friendly and are solar charged.
+Most Goal Zero products will charge your cell phone, camera, gps, and other devices.
 Light up your campsite or use for ambience at outdoor parties.

 LED LIGHT STRINGS: These are ordinary Christmas lights but as long as they are LEDs, they come in extremely handy if you happen to have any kind of a generator.
 They are especially great if you have a solar generator because they are very energy efficient using only 4.8 Watts per string.
 String several of these 100 foot strings together and you have the whole room lit up.
 The kids will think it's Christmas!